pizzahutuk/tech-test-restaurant-booking/README.md

 4. The Owner can see the seat number of the next available seat.

-5. The Customer should be able to book a Table rather than individual Seats.
-Each Table has 2 Seats.
+5. The Customer should be able to book a table rather than individual seats.
+Each table has two seats.